BlakeMScurr/obsidian-notes/Study/Programming/Circom/Documentation.md

 What values do variables hold?
 ?
-Values of the field, or arithmetic expressions (when used to generate constraints [??? what else are they used for?])
+Values of the field, or arithmetic expressions (when used to generate constraints)
 <!--SR:2022-05-19,1,190-->

 What are the various ways we can assign to a variable?